polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Then you would be able to sign transactions, and this is good for **DEVELOPMENT only**.
+Then you will be able to sign transactions.
+This is good for **development only**.

-### Add an App Subkey via CLI
+### Option 2: Add an App Subkey via CLI

 In a more realistic setting, after setting up your Substrate node, you can add a new app subkey via
 the command line interface as follows.